2012 Winter Youth Olympics: Mascot

 The official mascot of the 2012 Winter Youth Olympics is an anthropomorphic chamois named Yoggl (pronounced YOG).
 The name is a compound of "Joggl", the Tyrolean nickname for Jakob, and YOG, the acronym of the Youth Olympic Games.
 He represents respect for nature, the lifestyles and geography of the host country, modernity, youth, and athleticism.
 The mascot was designed by Florencia Demaría and Luis Andrés Abbiati of Argentina.

 Venues

 Bergiselschanze staged the Opening ceremony of the event.

-All of the venues are located at venue clusters in two major zones in Innsbruck and Seefeld, Olympiaworld Innsbruck and Seefeld Arena.
-All venues are existing with the exception of the curling and biathlon venues, which will be temporary.
+All of the venues were located at venue clusters in two major zones in Innsbruck and Seefeld, Olympiaworld Innsbruck and Seefeld Arena.
+All venues were existing with the exception of the curling and biathlon venues, which were temporary.